District and Global Grants

 TO APPLY FOR A GLOBAL GRANT

-At least 14 days prior to a quarterly grants meeting complete and send the “Global Grant Pre-Application” form to Global Grants Chair Ralph Christiansen at email@example.com.
+At least 30 days prior to a quarterly grants meeting, complete and send the “Global Grant Pre-Application” form to Global Grants Chair Ralph Christiansen at firstname.lastname@example.org and LeAnn Mobley at email@example.com.
 Four grants meetings are offered each year.
 Check the Calendar in DACdb for the annual dates.
-A total of two (2) people are required to attend a Global Grant session each year.
+A total of two (2) people are required to take the Global Grant full course or refresher course each year in the Rotary Learning Center on My Rotary.

 Resources for Final Application